laroche/tastyworks-pnl/README.md

         computed from the spreadsheet file, this is not really an issue.
    - Use --summary=summary.csv to output tax information for all years into separate csv file.
    - Output report as pdf in addition to csv: <https://github.com/probstj/ccGains>
+   - Output all warnings and error messages into an extra field.
+   - Allow new strategy field / cetegory to be filled out.
+   - Add an extra notes/comment field that can be edited.
+   - Verlustverrechnungstöpfe für Aktien, Sonstiges, Termingeschäfte.
+Berechnung der zu zahlenden Steuer.
 - Statistics:
    - Options
       - Yearly summary of short options should output data for Puts and Calls separately.
 (FIFO is enough.)